How to Stop Getting Picked On: Tactical Strategies to Escape Dinking Pressure in Pickleball

 Even if they manage to hit a good dink, your partner is now in position to attack or continue the rally from a position of strength.

 The pressure has shifted.
-You've gone from being the target to being the architect of your opponent's discomfort.
+You've gone from being targeted to being the architect of your opponent's discomfort.

 Why This Matters Beyond the Court